 - Replacing the value with median, mean, standard deviation, or mode.

-Question No. 14: What are the most common types of bias in machine learning?
+14. What are the most common types of bias in machine learning?

 Answer: Following are the most common forms of bias in machine learning: